hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 ## Facilitating

-- Rotate between hackers often.
+Rotate between hackers often.
 Don't hover over one hacker unless they have a specific question that you are helping them with.

-## Answering questions
+We recommend biasing towards giving them more freedom and autonomy than less.

-- Sometimes hackers will need to be prompted to ask a question.
-You can prompt them by asking things like:
+Sometimes hackers will need to be prompted to ask questions.
+We recommend prompting them by asking things like the following when checking in.

 > How is it going?
 > What can I do to be helpful?

-- If a hacker does need help, make sure you have a clear understanding of the problem before answering.
+## Answering Questions

+Before helping resolve questions, we recommending doing your best to have a clear understanding of the problem (ex. the hacker expects clicking the button on the form to create an alert, but when they click it, no alert is created).
+We've found that sometimes hackers, especially beginners, will ask a question seemingly unrelated to the actual problem they're trying to solve (perhaps not knowing the correct terminology plays into this).

-  - Let the hackers lead the conversation so they can build up their experience with working on projects.
-Ask questions like:
+While resolving a question, we recommend letting the hackers lead the actual problem solving so they can build up their experience solving problems independently.
+We encourage you to ask open ended questions to help drive the conversation in the right direction, but the hacker should have the wheel.

-    > So what do you want to do now?
-    > Could you phrase that more specifically?

-- Don't correct things that they discovered on their own immediately otherwise they will think that everything that they discover is wrong.
+We also recommend avoiding answering questions directly.
+Instead, we recommend helping hackers find the answer on Google to also build experience solving problems independently.
+If you think they'd have trouble finding the something on Google (ex. if they don't know about the existence of the JavaScript console and it's the tool they need), then feel free to explain it to them directly.
+Use your discretion for when to do this.

+Biasing for searching the web also works well if the hacker you're working with has more experience than you.
+We've found that going in with the mindset of "let's solve this together" instead of "I'm going to help you solve this" has been helpful.

+A couple more recommendations:

+- Let the hackers fail.
+If they find something independently that you know won't work (ex. some bad JavaScript from w3schools or StackOverflow), let them try it out and discover that it doesn't work on their own.
-  - It's okay to have sub-optimal code when learning.
+- Along the lines of what's above, it's okay to have sub-optimal code when learning.
+Let them discover technical debt on their own.

-- Things that are interesting to a club leader might not be interesting to hackers.
-Be careful to not lecture about anything that is not directly relevant to the hackers.
-  - A club leader's role during project time is to help the hackers solve their own problems.
-Aim for spending the least time with a hacker as possible.
-    - If another hacker can help out, let that happen.
-Optimize for the least club leader time per student possible.
+### Example

+Let's take a quick look at what we'd recommend doing when helping a hacker:

+    <hacker> The button isn't working.
+    <leader> What do you want the button to do?
+    <hacker> I want it to show an alert when clicked.
+    <leader> And what does it currently do when clicked?
+    <hacker> Nothing.

+Boom, we just identified the problem.
+They want a button on the page to show an alert when clicked, but, when they click it, nothing appears to happen.

+    <leader> Alright.
+Are there are errors in our code?
+    <hacker> Maybe?
+    <leader> How might we find out?

+At this point, the hacker may know they can check the JavaScript console to see errors on the page.
+If they don't know about the console, now might be a good opportunity to explain it (or bring up how they used it in a previous workshop, if they have).
+In this case, we're going to assume the hacker has used the JavaScript console and knows they can use it to see errors on the page.

+    <hacker> We could check the console.
+    <leader> Cool, let's do that.
+    ...
+    <leader> Does the console say we have any errors in our code?
+    <hacker> Yeah, it looks like there's one.
+    <leader> What is it?
+    <hacker> "button is undefined"

+Alright, so we probably won't have much luck if we have them search for "button is undefined" directly.
+At this point, we may want to guide them with open ended questions to search for something a bit more specific.

+This specific example ends here, but hopefully it gives a preliminary idea of what we recommend answering questions should look like.

 # Brainstorming